wangerekaharun/StreamComposeAttachments/README.md

 ![password_attachment_show](images/password_attachment_show.png "Password attachment show password.")

-This is possible because of the `showPassword` variable which recomposes the `OutlinedTextField` and the icon to changes too.
-You can toggle the states easily.
+The `showPassword` variable toggles the password content visibility.
+It also toggles the password visibility icon to changes depending on what is shown.
 This view will render all attachments with `type` password by default.

 You've seen how to send attachments that don't have files.
-In the next section, you'll be learning how to record audio and send them as custom attachments too.
+In the next section, you'll be learning how to record audio files and send them as custom attachments too.

 ## Custom Audio Attachment